ketch-sdk/ketch-samples/ketch-android/sdk/ketch-android-sample/README.md

 }
 ```

-## Updating the Sample App to the latest version of SDK
+### Updating the Sample App to the latest version of Ketch Android SDK

 1. Clean the project by "Build" => "Clean Project"